 The pre-deployment summary also gives you the chance to check over the package, give it a friendly name, and leave any notes for your teammates.

-Clicking Validate deployment is always a good idea, then hit Deploy now or click on the drop-up to schedule the deployment for a release window.
-You can download a report of the deployment from your Deployment history, where you can also redeploy to another org or roll back.
+Clicking Validate deployment lets you see if the deployment will succeed, before hitting Deploy now.
+You can also schedule the deployment for a release window.
+Once the deployment has finished you can download a report of the from your Deployment history, where you can also redeploy to another org or roll back.

 Help!
 How do I delete a Flow?

 Deleting old Flow versions is critical to org health.
-For example, if an old version references a custom field, you won’t be able to delete that custom field.
-You might think you’ve removed all references to the custom field, when in fact there are still some lingering around for no good reason.
+If an old version references a custom field, you won’t be able to delete that custom field.
+You might think you’ve removed all references to the custom field, when in fact there are still some lingering around.

 Trying to delete a Flow is yet another source of potential frustration, and there are two problems to overcome.
 Firstly, you can’t delete an active Flow.
 The second problem is more of a conundrum: in order to delete a Flow, Salesforce needs you to specify every version of the Flow, but from v44 of the Metadata API onwards you can’t retrieve and deploy specific versions.